KoukeNeko/Taiga-CLI/README.md

 ## Support

-If Essential Key Tools is useful to you, you can support development:
+If Aihki is useful to you, you can support development:

 <a href="https://buymeacoffee.com/doershing"><img alt="Buy Me a Coffee" src="https://img.shields.io/badge/Buy%20Me%20a%20Coffee-doershing-FFDD00?style=for-the-badge&logo=buymeacoffee&logoColor=black"></a>